drshahizan/BDM/portfolio/readme.md

 ## Deadline ⏰

-Submit your completed portfolio by October 23, 2023, to the 'Portfolio' folder.

-## Language Requirement 🗣️

-All submissions should be in the English language.

-Feel free to reach out if you have any questions or need further clarification.
-Best of luck with crafting your professional portfolio! 🌟

-## Deadline ⏰

 - Submit your completed portfolio by **October 23, 2023**, to the 'portfolio' folder.
 - Feel free to reach out if you have any questions or need further clarification.
 Best of luck with crafting your professional portfolio! 🌟